dewi-alliance/hotspot-manufacturers/applications/bobcat.md

 # Bobcat (Easylinkin)

-### HIP19 amendments for alternate security implementations
+### HIP19 Amendment for New SKU and Alternate Security Implementation

 ## Summary